 Openfiler has the following hardware requirements to be successfully installed:

-x86 or x64 based computer with at least 256MB RAM and 1GB storage for the OS image.
+x64 based computer with at least 4GB RAM and 12GB storage for the OS image.

 At least one supported network interface card

 A CDROM or DVD-ROM drive if you are performing a local install

 A supported disk controller with data drives attached.

 The installation process is described with screenshots for illustrative purposes.
 If you are unable to proceed at any point with the installation process or you make a mistake, use the Back button to return to previous points in the installation process.
 Any errors or intractable problems with the installation process should be reported either to the *must* first register with the bug tracker in order to be able tomailing list or, alternatively, if you feel you have found a bug please use the .
 If you report a bug, be sure to enter a valid email address so that you can keep track of any updates to it right up to resolution.
 You